molianlaoda/jiaqi-profile/README.md

 In this experiment, with a partener, we recreate the classical experiment using d3.js.

 The page Link is [this](https://1nfo.github.io/04-Experiment/)

+More detail information about the project is [this](https://github.com/1nfo/04-Experiment)

 ## Working on Data visualization final project